-Step 2:

-Identify client profiles and the appropriate sales concept
+Step 2: Identify client profiles and the appropriate sales concept

-Once you're familiar with the sales concepts behind L.I.F.E., the next step is to identify appropriate prospects for the different sales strategies.
+Once you're familiar with the sales concepts behind L.I.F.E., the next step is to identify appropriate prospects.
 Generally speaking, suitable prospects are those who need death benefit protection, can afford to pay life insurance premiums, and are looking to diversify their portfolio of financial vehicles.